Familial multiple lipomatosis

-Symptoms
+Symptoms and signs

 The source of this disease is from family history, and symptoms most often arise in middle age.
 Newly formed lipomas frequently present themselves as a bead-like lump under the skin, and become rubbery and movable.
 They may be seen throughout the body and in some areas more than others, however, it does not make an appearance on the head or shoulders of the individual.
 The size of those bumps may vary and could possibly get in the way of an individual living their life peacefully.
 There are usually no feelings of discomfort or pain unless a lipoma has been aggravated or is directly on a nerve.
 Lipomas that sit over bony areas such as the ribs and lower back can cause discomfort when lying down or receiving any kind of pressure.
-The age at which familial multiple lipomatosis begins to make an appearance on the individual’s body varies; for some it may be as early as 5 years of age.
+The age at which familial multiple lipomatosis begins to make an appearance on the individual's body varies; for some it may be as early as 5 years of age.